 In addition, Qona set up and manages Creative Mentors Foundation.
 The aim of this charity is to help make the arts curriculum at state schools more accessible and rewarding for dyslexic and dyspraxic children.
 Qona continues to design and make jewellery from her workshop in West London.

 Professor Sara Rankin is a professor at Imperial College.
 She is a professor of leukocyte and stem cell biology at the National Heart and Lung Institute (NHLI).
 Her current research is in the new field of regenerative pharmacology, investigating how we can use drugs to stimulate bone marrow stem cells to repair the body.

 Professor Rankin is very committed to public engagement and outreach activities.
 She is especially committed to inclusive education and supporting neurodiversity in education and the workplace.
 She recently created the 2eMPower project to support and mentor bright young people with learning disabilities and other disabilities, such as autism (twice-exceptional, or 2E students).
 Her aim is to help 2E students overcome their challenges and harness their strengths so that they can succeed in Science, Technology, Engineering and Maths (STEM) careers.
 Professor Rankin believes that with the right support and mentoring 2E students can make significant contributions and innovations in the fields of science, technology, engineering, mathematics and medicine.

 Independent artist and educator.
 Royal College of Art (Alumni).

-Designer and art director.
+Designer and researcher.
 Royal College of Art (Alumni).

 Designer, maker and researcher.
 Royal College of Art (Alumni).